YongoDavid/Demo-2024-Mar/README.md

 31-Mar
 Newsletter email and Books email are sending together to the same route and not seperate anymore.
-Still need to create an admin page for the client to be able to see the emails to those that have sent thier emails.
+Still need to create an admin page for the client to be able to see the emails to those that have sent thier emails. or find a way too send email notifications.